Our Ontario Marriage Ceremonies

 - Witnesses must be 18 years of age or older.

-- None of the wedding party may be under the influence of drugs or alcohol.
+- Neither the witnesses nor the couple can cognitively impaired, including being under the influence of drugs or alcohol.

 - The couple and the witnesses must be fluent in the languages being spoken at the marriage ceremony and fully understand the English documents they have to sign.

-- If a person in the wedding party (couple and/or witnesses) is not fluent in English, an interpreter/translator may be required – talk to your minister.
+- If the couple and/or witnesses are not fluent in English, an interpreter/translator may be required – talk to your minister.

 - When an interpreter/translator is required, it’s the couple’s responsibility to provide one.

-- During the ceremony, the licence must be signed by the couple, 2 witnesses and the minister
+- During the ceremony, the licence must be signed by the couple, two witnesses and the minister.

 - A Marriage Register must be used for every marriage ceremony.